Eric John Stark: Solar System

 The two expanded novels have inconsistencies with their novella originals.
 The Secret of Sinharat is almost identical with "Queen of the Martian Catacombs" up to the point at which Stark arrives at Sinharat, but a crucial plot point is revealed earlier in the novella, and further developments diverge from (while occasionally overlapping) the storyline of "Catacombs".
 "Black Amazon of Mars" is largely different from People of the Talisman, though founded on a similar premise.

 Skaith

 Many years later, Brackett returned to the character in a trilogy of books titled The Ginger Star (1974), The Hounds of Skaith (1974) and The Reavers of Skaith (1976).
-These stories are science fantasies set on a distant but primitive extrasolar planet, since Stark's original Solar System venue had become unacceptable to publishers.
+These stories are science fantasies set on a distant and primitive extrasolar planet, since Stark's original Solar System venue had become unacceptable to publishers.
 As a result, although the character's personality and origins are retained, there are few other links between the Skaith novels and the earlier Stark novellas.